-Care2 urgent update: On May 20, the 25th horse died due to injuries suffered while racing at Santa Anita Park.
+Care2 urgent update: As of June 23, 30 horses have died at Santa Anita Park since late December.
 When will enough be enough?
 Please sign and share to tell Los Angeles and Arcadia to CLOSE this cruel racetrack for good.

 In just over two months — from December 26, 2018 to March 2, 2019 — 20 race horses died at the famous Santa Anita Park in Arcadia, Calif.
 One died from a heart attack, but the other 19 were euthanized after suffering catastrophic leg injuries on the track.